QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Mechanism

 Formally, Eq. (\ref{QSA}) is very similar to Eq. (\ref{self_attent}), but there are essential changes.
 Comparing Eq. (\ref{self_attent}) and Eq. (\ref{QSA}), Eq. (\ref{self_attent}) is an attention mechanism with nonlinear operations, while Eq. (\ref{QSA}) has a linearized, logical character, which makes it easier to be implemented on quantum computers across the board.
-Futhermore, in Eq. (\ref{self_attent}), a large number of numerical operations are required, such as solving the inner product as well as weighted summation, which is costly to implement on existing quantum computers.
+Futhermore, in Eq. (\ref{self_attent}), a large number of numerical operations are required, such as solving the inner product as well as weighted summation, which requires a large number of qubits to implement a network of numerical operations on existing quantum computers.
 In contrast, Eq. (\ref{QSA}) reduces the implementation cost with QLS and saves even more qubits.
+Finally, the relationship between QLS and $|{{\mathbf{V}}_{j}}\rangle $ in Eq. (\ref{QSA}) is a tensor product $\otimes $, not a product in Eq. (\ref{self_attent}), hence $|{{\mathbf{w}}_{i}}\rangle$ and $|\mathbf{new\_}{{\mathbf{w}}_{j}}\rangle$ differ in dimension.